nkester/About-Me-Site/README.md

 The "vendor" command allows you to see what the contents of your site look like.
 Executing `hugo mod vendor` pulls in all of the files in the imported modules and places them in the `_vendor` directory.
 We can delete this directory when we are done looking at it.

+> **The hosted vCard**: I have provided a vCard (vcf file) in the `/static/uploads` directory.
+It is built by `makevcard.py` in the project's root directory.
+This does not re-build automatically so the python script needs to be re-run if changed.
+This does not, yet, pull from information in this site's `Contact` section but it should.
+If updating one, ensure to update the other until they are connected.

 #### References:

   * **VERY USEFUL** [Using Modules](https://www.hugofordevelopers.com/articles/master-hugo-modules-managing-themes-as-modules/)